Duboce Landmark District

 - The Planning Department's Window Replacement Standards discourage the use of vinyl windows on visible façades of any historic property in San Francisco.
 Vinyl windows are rarely approved regardless of landmark designation.

 The Department is also working with Supervisor Scott Wiener, the Historic Preservation Commission, and the Assessor's office to improve the process and number of Mills Act contracts.
-The Mills Act is a statewide preservation program that can provide substantial property tax deductions for owners of buildings located within landmark districts.

 Update (November 30, 2011)

 All residents, owners, and stakeholders are invited to the December 7th Drop-In event at the Harvey Milk Center.
 Planning Department preservation planners will be on hand to answer questions and hear feedback regarding the revised framework for review of alterations.
-See calendar listing for event details.

 Update (October 17, 2011)